JasmineWillis2117/azure-network-protocols/README.md

 <br />

-5. Use Windows 10 Virtual Machine via Remote Desktop access</p>
--  Download and access WireShark</p>
+5. Observe DNS Traffic</p>
--  Using WireShark, filter for ICMP traffic only</p>
+-  Back in Wireshark, filter for DNS traffic only</p>
--  Get your Private IP address from Azure platform</p>
--  Ping the private address using Command Prompt</p>
--  Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM</p>
+-  From your Windows 10 VM within a command line, use nslookup to see what google.com and disney.com’s IP addresses are</p>
--  Open Network Security Group using Azure </p>
--  Disable incoming ICMP traffic (ICMPv4), observe ICMP traffic in WireShark and Command line</p>
--  Re-enable ICMP traffic, observe ICMP traffic in WireShark and Command line </p>
+-  Observe the DNS traffic being show in WireShark</p>
 </p>
 </p>
 </p>